 - Tracks continuing student-athlete eligibility

-- Provides free printing and computer labs located in Peden Stadium
+- Provides free printing and study rooms available in the Sook Academic Center

 - Offers a freshman student-athlete seminar class (UC 2900) as an orientation to campus life and academic requirements

 - Provides student-athletes team travels letters for instructors during season